zowe/docs-site/docs/user-guide/configure-certificates.md

 If you set `DISABLED` before certificate setup, Zowe will not automate putting z/OSMF trust objects into the Zowe truststore.
 This can result in failure to communicate with z/OSMF if at a later time you enable verification.
 As such, it is recommended to either set verification on by default, or to re-initialize the keystore if you choose to turn verification on at a later point.

-### NONSTRICT verification
+### NON-STRICT verification
 If you set `zowe.verifyCertificates` to `NONSTRICT`, certificate verification will be performed except for hostname validation.
 Using this setting, the certificate Common Name or Subject Alternate Name (SAN) is not checked.
 Skipping hostname validation facilitates deployment to environments where certificates are valid but do not contain a valid hostname.
 This configuration is for development purposes only and should not be used for production.

 ### STRICT verification
 `STRICT` is the recommended setting for `zowe.verifyCertificates`.
-This setting performs maximum verification on all certificates Zowe sees, and uses Zowe's truststore.
+This setting performs maximum verification on all certificates Zowe sees, and uses Zowe truststore.

 ## Zowe certificate requirements